manjamcmills/Credit_Risk_Analysis/README.md

 1) The resampled data was fitted to a logistic regression model.
 2) Balanced Accuracy was calculated
 3) Confusion Matrix was displayed
-4) The imbalanced classfication report was displayed
+4) The imbalanced classification report was displayed

 ![](Resources/cluster_more.png)